Leadership Team

 Mira Zhivkova, Chief Operational OfficerMira Zhivkova is a dynamic and performance-driven professional with a passion for strategic leadership and empathetic, people-focused management.
 Throughout her career, she has earned a reputation for transforming business visions into performance-enhancing organizational strategies and empowering teams with a unique understanding and appreciation of the diverse strengths each team members brings.

-Joining Community Partners of South Florida as Director of HR in 2021, Mira's journey encompasses both profit and non-profit industries, and involves spearheading operations, managing complex projects, and driving organizational growth.
+Joining Community Partners of South Florida as Director of HR in 2021, Mira's journey lead her to become Chief Operating Officer in 2023, and then Executive Vice President/Chief Operating Offer in 2025.
+Her experience encompasses both profit and non-profit industries, and involves spearheading operations, managing complex projects, and driving organizational growth.
 She takes pride in her proven success in HR, change management, process optimization, and fostering diversity and inclusion.
 She passionate about crafting out-of-the-box solutions and harnessing technology for innovative problem-solving.

 Beyond the professional arena, Mira is dedicated to community impact.
 Volunteering and participating in community initiatives reflect her commitment to social responsibility, aiming to make a positive impact beyond the workplace.
 Mira believes in the power of collaboration and shared knowledge, and actively engages in mentorship programs and networking events, fostering meaningful professional relationships.